jamesa9283/ExeterMathsNotes/README.md

 find some compiled notes from my time at Exeter.

 NB!
-I was the last cohort of the Penryn Undergraduate courses, so you may see changes to some things in respect to how they are taught in Stretham although they have the same name, i.e. Linear Algebra and Vector Calculus.
+I was the last cohort of the Penryn Undergraduate courses, so you may see changes to some things in respect to how they are taught in Streatham although they have the same name, i.e. Linear Algebra and Vector Calculus.

 ## Year I